MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-spf-2022.md

 1. Ensure Microsoft Azure Pack, SPF, and VMM are all running the required updates.
 2. We recommend that you shut down VMM and Microsoft Azure Pack servers, removing all database activity.
 3. Verify SPF [system requirements](../spf/system-requirements-spf.md).
-Note that SPF must run on Windows Server 2022 - Core or Desktop experience.
+Ensure that SPF must run on Windows Server 2022 - Core or Desktop experience.
 4. Verify VMM [console requirements](../vmm/system-requirements.md?preserve-view=true&view=sc-vmm-1801#vmm-console-operating-system).